 Having no credit history or a poor one: your credit rating is usually checked when you apply for a current account

-Supplying insufficient ID: if the account provider cannot verify who you are, they will not give you an account
+Supplying insufficient ID: if the account provider can’t verify who you are, they won’t give you an account

 Being on a low salary: many standard current accounts specify a minimum monthly income, so check the application criteria before you apply